nagapraneethk/personal-vpn-guide/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A comprehensive, step-by-step guide to creating your own secure, private, and extremely low-cost VPN using WireGuard on a free-tier cloud server.
+> ✍️ **Want the full story?** This repository is the technical guide, but the personal journey of debugging and discovery is on Medium. **[Read the companion article here.](https://medium.com/@nagapraneethk/my-college-firewall-blocked-everything-so-i-built-my-own-global-vpn-for-free-8a6425be888a)**
 ### Introduction
 In an age of dwindling digital privacy, taking control of your internet connection is more important than ever.
 Commercial VPNs are a good option, but they require trusting a third party with your data.
 This guide walks you through the entire process of building your own VPN server, giving you ultimate control and privacy.
 This project was born from a real-world need to bypass a highly restrictive network and documents the entire successful setup and troubleshooting process.